 We were not aware of, nor would we condone, this reported activity.
 This report, if true, represents a whole new level of violation of our users' privacy that is completely unacceptable, and we strongly call on the world's governments to reform surveillance law. ...
 We are committed to preserving our users' trust and security and continue our efforts to expand encryption across all of our services.

-Other documents have revealed GCHQ spying tactics that involve chat rooms and chat services, and project Optic Nerve is slightly less surprising in light of these other known actions.
+Here I want to focus and elaborate on the overarching point revealed by all of these documents: namely, that these agencies are attempting to control, infiltrate, manipulate, and warp online discourse, and in doing so, are compromising the integrity of the internet itself. and project Optic Nerve is slightly less surprising in light of these other known actions.
 But that doesn't make it anything less than shocking.
 If they're going after a suspect, that's one thing, but why would GCHQ agents even want to know what average people are doing on video chat.
 You don't need to fill endless servers to know that it's gonna alternate between blurry faces, cats, and genitalia.